binaryash/ml/README.md

 1. Telecom churn prediction
 2. Adult database EDA
 3. Retreival Augmented Generation (RAG)
+4. Time series forecasting using airline data
+5. Fashion image classification
+6. Movie recommendation system

 > Some projects will be listed under unnamed because they consist of a single Jupyter notebook.

 **Credits.**

-I will have to credit the mlcourse website for providing such a good course and materials for practice
+I will have to credit the mlcourse website for providing such a good course and materials for practice.